Last Updated on April 6, 2022 by cmoarz

-If you’re thinking about buying an African dwarf from and you’re wondering if they can live alone or if they need to be in a community tank with other ADF’s, This article will tell you exactly what you need to know.
+If you’re thinking about buying an African dwarf from and you’re wondering are African dwarf frogs social?
+Can live alone or if they need to be in a community tank with other ADF’s, This article will tell you exactly what you need to know.

 Can African dwarf frogs live alone?